 Preprocessing (Obtaining scale space)

-The first phase which involves obtaining the scale space of the fingerprint image which is done by blurring the images using a Gaussian blurring method to simulate the different zoom levels of the image indicated by the orange arrow (Insert Orange arrow here) further blurring is done indicated as its left neighbor or by the green arrow (Insert green arrow here)w 4.
-To further make the scale space robust, we can (Downsample) the images (to simulate something indicated by the blue arrow)4 Each row is known as an octave.
+The first phase, which involves obtaining the scale space of the fingerprint image, is done by blurring the images using a Gaussian blurring method to simulate the different zoom levels of the image indicated by the orange arrow (Insert Orange arrow here).
+Further blurring is done as indicated on its left neighbor or by the green arrow (Insert green arrow here) as shown in figure 4

+To further make the scale space robust, we can (Downsample) the images (to simulate something indicated by the blue arrow) in figure 4 Each row is known as an octave.

-Image representation of generating scale space shown Figure 4 below.
+Image representation of generating scale space shown in Figure 4 below.